inoas/glacier/README.md

 ## TODO

-- Add a flag such as `gleam test -- --run-all` which just runs all tests as before.
+- Restore previous default behavior, add a flag such as `gleam test -- --incremental` to toggle the new behavior.
 - Introduce some delay between the file watcher picking up a change and the test running, so that if you find-replace-save-all via an editor it does not try to run the tests 10 times.
 - Save import lists per module into an in-memory hash-table.
 Before a file gets parsed for its imports, build the hash and check if a cached version already exists.
 - Use set instead of lists?